 Develop a Plan

-As our country takes important measures to protect public health & safety, common issues small businesses may encounter include: capital access, workforce capacity, inventory & supply chain shortfalls, facility remediation/clean-up costs, insurance coverage issues, changing market demand, and marketing challenges.
+As our country continues to take measures to protect public health & safety, small businesses continue to face challenges in capital access, workforce capacity, inventory & supply chain shortfalls, facility clean-up costs, changing demand, and marketing challenges.

 Businesses should seek guidance from technical assistance providers such as a local Small Business Development Centers, legal counselors, insurance providers, and financial institutions.
 A database of free & low-cost business resources available to Frederick businesses & residents can be found here.
 Looking for a resource but can’t find it?
 Contact our office for help!

 Proactive action and clear communication will be critical to overcoming the challenges of the coming months.

 Maintain Access to Capital